POPULAR TOPICS – SEXUAL HARASSMENT

 Several states have enacted mandatory workplace harassment training laws that require employers to provide sexual harassment training to every single employee every year.
 Click on each state below to learn more about Syntrio’s sexual harassment training products dedicated to exceeding compliance with mandatory workplace training laws in each state.

-- Maine Human Rights Act and Sexual Harassment Training Laws
+- Maine Human Rights and Sexual Harassment Training Requirements

 Click here for an interactive map providing further information on states with mandatory sexual harassment training requirements.

 Washington and Washington D.C. have mandatory preventing sexual harassment training requirements for employees in specific industries.
 Additionally, at least two U.S. territories (U.S. Virgin Islands and Puerto Rico) have mandatory preventing sexual harassment training requirements.
 Finally, ten states (Florida, Iowa, Nevada, New Mexico, North Carolina, Oklahoma, Pennsylvania, Tennessee, and Utah) require public-sector employees to receive training on preventing sexual and other workplace harassment.